CERTCC/Vultron/docs/reference/ssvc_crosswalk.md

 ## SSVC Supplier and Deployer Trees

-The default outcomes for both the SSVC Supplier and Deployer Trees are _Defer_, _Scheduled_, _Out of Cycle_, and _Immediate_.
+The default outcomes for both the SSVC _Supplier_ and _Deployer_ Trees are _Defer_, _Scheduled_, _Out of Cycle_, and _Immediate_.
-The mapping from SSVC outcomes to RM states is straightforward, as shown below for the Supplier Tree and the Deployer Tree.
+The mapping from SSVC outcomes to RM states is straightforward, as shown below for the _Supplier Tree_ and the _Deployer Tree_.

-!!! note "SSVC Supplier Tree Mapping to RM States"
+!!! note "SSVC _Supplier Tree_ Mapping to RM States"

     $$\label{eq:ssvc_supplier_tree_output}
     q^{rm} \in